International Day to End Obstetric Fistula

 Typical activities during the International Day to End Obstetric Fistula in South Africa include awareness campaigns, public discussions, and educational events about obstetric fistula prevention and treatment.
 The International Day to End Obstetric Fistula is observed annually on May 23, making it essential for South Africans to participate and contribute to the worldwide effort to end this preventable yet life-altering condition.

-Facts about International Day to End Obstetric Fistula
+Top 8 Facts for 2026 International Day to End Obstetric Fistula in South Africa

 Top things to do in South Africa for this observance